Application for research funding by Winetech

 - Project leaders are responsible to ensure that all reports (Progress and Final) are read and reviewed by the entire project team involved prior to submission to Winetech to ensure reports are correct, concise, well written and fit for committee review.

-- Project leaders are to inform WINETECH immediately if projects cannot continue, will be delayed, or of any risk that may result in the project not being completed on time (E.g Student issues, equipment failure, material loss etc.)
+- Project leaders are to inform WINETECH immediately if there are changes to projects, if projects cannot continue, will be delayed, or of any risk that may result in the project not being completed on time (E.g Student issues, Co-funding issues, Bursary changes, equipment failure, material loss etc.)

 - Project leaders are to ensure that project budgets are completed accurately and have been checked by a qualified financial controller at the Institution involved, or as required by Universities, before submission to WINETECH.

 - Requests for Extensions will be handled on a case-by-case basis and have to be very well motivated for additional time and/or funding.
-Project leaders submitting “Extension Requests” that require additional funding must communicate their intentions a year in advance.
+Project leaders that require additional funding must communicate their intentions a year in advance.

 - The Final Reports of all WINETECH funded research projects will also be made available to the Wine industry on WINETECH’s Research Library Database.